The Many Benefits Of Water Flossing

-I’ve now been using my water flosser for several months, and I’ve been loving it so much that I simply have to tell you all about it! :-) In today’s post, I’ll give the scoop on what water flossers are and a bit about how they work.
+I’ve now been using a water flosser for several months, and I’ve been loving it so much that I simply have to tell you all about it! :-) In today’s post, I’ll give the scoop on what water flossers are and a bit about how they work.
 You’ll also learn how water flossing compares to string flossing, and whether a water flosser might be a good choice for you!

-What Is A Water Flosser & How Does It Work?
+What Is A Water Flosser?

 A water flosser is a small machine that produces a thin jet of pulsing water.
 When aimed at your gums and teeth, the water can dislodge bits of food and plaque that may be lurking between your teeth.
 The water also helps stimulate your gums, which can help protect against gum disease!

-However, every dentist and hygienist would agree that any method of flossing is better than not doing it at all!
-And since many people (including myself!) find that they much prefer using a water flosser to using string floss, many dentists are now recommending water flossers to their patients.
+However, every dentist and hygienist on Earth would agree that any method of flossing is better than not doing it at all!
+And since many people (including myself!) find that they vastly prefer using a water flosser to using string floss, many dentists recommend them to their patients.

 How To Use A Water Flosser